-The founder of Women in Tech has called for more to be done to raise the profile of women in STEM in order to encourage young girls to consider qualifications and careers in STEM industries, and educate men about the value that they bring.
+The founder of Women in Tech has called for more to be done to raise the profile of and empower women in STEM in order to encourage young girls to consider qualifications and careers in STEM industries, and educate men about the value that they bring.

 Her call comes after a new report revealed that the more women working in a STEM field the more likely it is to be perceived as a ‘soft science’.
 The report1 by US-based academic researchers highlights a concern that subjects perceived in this way were devalued by people, who saw them as being less rigorous, less trustworthy and less deserving of funding.